turing4ever/turing4ever.github.io/_posts/2025-07-30-Banff-Roadtrip.md

 The alpacas were the stars of the show.
 Their fluffy coats and curious expressions won our hearts immediately.

 ## Going to the Sun Road - Glacier National Park
 From Idaho, we continued into Montana where the highlight of our mountain driving was definitely the Going to the Sun Road in Glacier National Park.
-This engineering marvel winds through some of the most spectacular scenery in North America.

 ![Forest Road](https://datadrivenway.com/media/2025_banff/going_to_the_sun_road_in_the_forest.jpg)
 The road through the forest felt like driving into a fairy tale.